ronan22/ctl-utilities/README.md

 User Plugin is optional and may provide either native C-action accessible directly from controller actions as defined in JSON config file, or alternatively may provide at set of Lua commands usable inside any script (onload, control,event).
-A simple plugin that provide both natice C API and Lua commands is provided as example (see ctl-plugin-sample.c).
+A simple plugin that provides both notice C API and Lua commands is provided as example (see ctl-plugin-sample.c).
 Technically a plugin is a simple sharelibrary and any code fitting in sharelib might be used as a plugin.
 Developer should nevertheless not forget that except when no-concurrency flag was at binding construction time, any binding should to be thread safe.